Dr Dionysios Stathakopoulos

 Research Interests and PhD supervision

-I am preparing a book on wealth and its uses in the late Byzantine empire (1261-1453), particularly investments in afterlife management strategies such as charity and the cult of remembrance.
+I am preparing a monograph on wealth and its uses in the late Byzantine empire (1261-1453), particularly investments in afterlife management strategies such as charity and the cult of remembrance.
+This project is supported by two research grants from the Leverhulme Trust and the Gerda Henkel Stiftung.
 Furthermore, I am interested in the study of poverty and social stratification.
-For an overview see this recent publication: The Kindness of Strangers.
+For an overview see the volume I edited: The Kindness of Strangers.
 Charity in the Pre-Modern Mediterranean.
-I am part of an international team that was recently granted a major award from the Leverhulme Trust for the research Project Damned in Hell in the Frescoes of Venetian-dominated Crete (13th- 17th centuries).
-I am equally part of a King's team working on a pilot project entitled Register Medicorum Mediidio Aevi funded by the Andrew W Mellon Foundation.
+I am part of an international team that was granted a major award from the Leverhulme Trust for the research Project Damned in Hell in the Frescoes of Venetian-dominated Crete (13th- 17th centuries).
+The ensuing monograph will be published in 2019 by Cambridge University Press.
+I was equally part of a King's team working on a pilot project entitled Register Medicorum Medii Aevi funded by the Andrew W Mellon Foundation.

 I am interested in supervising students in: